REDWOOD HIGH SCHOOL

 -- Java

 (UC) This one-semester course is the second in the sequence of computer programming courses.
-This higher-level course provides students with hands-on programming experience.
-This class is designed for students who have successfully completed a semester of Computer Programming I and wish to continue further in the programming sequence with more advanced work.
+This higher-level course provides students with hands-on programming experience, and it is designed for students who have successfully completed a semester of Computer Programming 1 and wish to continue further in the programming sequence with more advanced work.
 The course will include larger, more extensive projects (some of which will be student-designed) which students will be expected to complete while working with other students as part of teams.
-The first part of the semester will be devoted to C++.
-The languages studied after that can vary depending on the individual interests and abilities of each student.
-The languages available for this course are C++, Visual Basic, Java, and OpenGL, as well as some Web-based scripting languages and databases (e.g., PHP, MySQL, Perl).
-Students may also request additional languages.
-Students will be expected to learn and use more advanced programming techniques and concepts; good programming style is continually stressed in the lab.

 -- Visual Basic